instadw/instadwell-blog/_posts/2026-2-05-top-10-pgs-in-satya-niketan-and-ultimate-living-guide-2026.md

 **No, if:** You need open spaces and silence.
 (Try looking towards Moti Bagh or South Ex instead).

 Browse Verified [South Campus](https://instadwell.com/search?lat=28.5829644&lng=77.16217689999999&location=South%20Campus,%20South%20Moti%20Bagh,%20New%20Delhi,%20Delhi,%20India&city=New%20Delhi&country=India) PGs near Venky

 ----------

 ##  Frequently Asked Questions (FAQs)

-**Is Satya Niketan safe for girls?**
+**Q: Is Satya Niketan safe for girls?**
 Yes, primarily because it is student-heavy and active.
 However, internal lanes can be narrow and poorly lit at night.
-We recommend sticking to PGs near the main market road or opting for managed buildings like Stanza Living which have security guards and biometrics.
+We recommend sticking to PGs near the main market road or opting for managed buildings like [Stanza Living Kobe House](https://instadwell.com/properties/2751-kobe-house) which have security guards and biometrics.

-**What is the cheapest PG near Venky?**
+**Q: What is the cheapest PG near Venky?**

-You can find non-AC rooms deep inside Satya Niketan for as low as ₹6,000/month.
-For decent amenities (AC + Wifi), expect to pay around ₹8,000 - ₹12,000 in double sharing.
+You can find non-AC rooms deep inside Satya Niketan for as low as Rs.
+6,000 per month.
+For decent amenities (AC + Wi-Fi), expect to pay around Rs.
+8,000 to Rs.
+12,000 in double sharing — [Zolo Cherry](https://instadwell.com/properties/2503-zolo-cherry) starting at Rs.
+9,000 is the most affordable managed option in this belt.

-**Is Anand Niketan better than Satya Niketan?**
+**Q: Is Anand Niketan better than Satya Niketan?**

 Anand Niketan is cleaner, quieter, and greener, but significantly more expensive (rents start at ₹18k+).
 Satya Niketan is congested but offers the true "campus vibe" and student-friendly food prices.

+**Q: Is there a PG in Anand Niketan for girls?**
+Yes, but options are limited compared to Satya Niketan.
+Anand Niketan is a diplomatic enclave — quieter, greener, and significantly more expensive than Satya.
+Most female-friendly managed PGs in this belt are on the Satya Niketan side of the footover bridge.
+If safety and space are your priority over budget, [Stanza Living Kobe House](https://instadwell.com/properties/2751-kobe-house) (Rs.
+15,499, girls-only with biometric entry) is the closest verified female PG with Anand Niketan proximity without the flat-rental commitment.

+**Q: Is there a PG in Anand Niketan for boys?**
+Yes, though like the girls side, managed options are sparse.
+Most male students end up in Satya Niketan for the budget advantage.
+If you specifically want the quieter Anand Niketan vibe, [Stanza Living Nagoya House](https://instadwell.com/properties/2745-nagoya-house) (Rs.
+18,999, boys hub with gaming zone and Wi-Fi) is the top-rated managed option near this belt for male residents.

+**Q: What is a single room PG in Satya Niketan?**
+Single private rooms in Satya Niketan start from Rs.
+6,000 to Rs.
+7,000 in non-AC local constructions deep inside the lanes — typically small and poorly ventilated.
+For a proper single AC room with an attached washroom, managed co-living options start at Rs.
+14,000 to Rs.
+15,000.
+The best value single room in the belt is [HelloWorld Kailasha](https://instadwell.com/properties/3235-helloworld-kailasha) (Rs.
+14,500, no lock-in, co-ed lounge) or [HelloWorld Vasant Kunj](https://instadwell.com/properties/3224-helloworld-vasantkunj) (Rs.
+14,000, quieter residential setting away from the Satya market noise).

+**Q: Are there good PGs near Anand Niketan in Delhi?**
+The Anand Niketan and Satya Niketan belt has a mix of local independent PGs and managed co-living options.
+Local PGs in this area typically range from Rs.
+8,000 to Rs.
+15,000 but come without standardized amenities, formal agreements, or security infrastructure.
+For managed zero-brokerage options with biometric entry, app-based maintenance, and standardized billing, use our [live map for South Campus listings](https://instadwell.com/search?lat=28.5875609&lng=77.1690067&location=Satya%20Niketan%2C%20Moti%20Bagh%2C%20New%20Delhi%2C%20Delhi%20110021%2C%20India&city=New%20Delhi&country=India) to compare verified properties in this belt.
+Always visit in person and confirm electricity billing, power backup coverage, and the deposit refund policy in writing before paying any token.

+**Q: What should I check before booking a local PG in Anand Niketan?**
+Anand Niketan has several well-known independent PG operators in the area.
+Before booking any local PG here, run through these five checks: Is electricity sub-metered or a fixed charge?
+Does power backup cover your Wi-Fi router and laptop?
+What is the water supply situation in May when tanker reliance is highest?
+What is the lock-in period and notice period?
+Is the deposit refund policy in writing?
+Our [complete PG booking checklist](/blog/what-is-paying-guest-house-a-complete-guide-to-paying-guest-accommodation-in-india) covers all five in detail.